MonikaBarget/distant-reading/docs/pages_skills2_2_casestudy.md

 ### **Comparative analysis with the "trends" tool**

 - Write down words that express emotions/people's feelings towards the show and its hosts.
 Put them into the trends tool.
 How did these emotions develop over time?
 - Try to find groups of words for comparative analysis in "trends".
-This group of words has to be homogeneous.
-You can, for example, look at different place names or trace the trends for different adjectives (e.g. "good", "bad", "exciting", "boring").
-It does not make sense to combine terms from different word groups.
+This group of words should be homogeneous in terms of word type or theme.
+You can, for example, look at different place names or trace the distribution of different adjectives (e.g. "good", "bad", "exciting", "boring").
+It does not make sense to randomly combine terms from different word groups.

 ### **Analysing co-occurrences/correlations with the "links" tool or the "correlations" tool**